AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 If I already have a Transit to External Device connection using IKEv1, could I create another one using IKEv2?
 ----------------------------------------------------------------------------------------------------------------------------------------

 Starting from 6.3 release, Aviatrix supports the feature `Transit to External Device Using IKEv2 <https://docs.aviatrix.com/HowTos/UCC_Release_Notes.html#multi-cloud-transit-network>`_.
 The prerequisite for IKEv2 is that you need to create the first Transit to External Device connection with IKEv2 enabled.
-If your current Transit gateway already has a connection using IKEv1 either is created by attaching spoke gateway or is built in MULTI-CLOUD TRANSIT step 3, you need to delete it first before creating the Transit to External Device connection with IKEv2.
+If your current Transit gateway already has a connection using IKEv1 either is created by attaching the Spoke Gateway or is built in Multi-Cloud Transit > Attach/Detach tab, you need to delete it first before creating the Transit to External Device connection with IKEv2.

 How do I troubleshoot a Transit to External Device connection with IKEv2 issue?
 -------------------------------------------------------------------------------------------------